 The SEARCH Board of Directors selects the honorees, who are nominated by SEARCH Members and past award recipients.
 The select group is recognized in three broad categories of leadership: justice policy, practitioner, and SEARCH Membership.

 Award recipients are selected at the Winter Meeting in January each year, and presented at the Annual Meeting in July.
-We are pleased to announce that the Board of Directors has selected our 2015 award honorees, who we will salute at SEARCH’s Annual Meeting next July in Minneapolis, Minnesota.
+We are pleased to announce that the Board of Directors has selected our 2016 award honorees, who we will salute at SEARCH’s Annual Meeting next July in Houston, Texas.

 Justice Policy Leadership